CUBRID/cubrid-manual/en/sql/schema/table.rst

     CREATE {TABLE | CLASS} <new_table_name> LIKE <source_table_name>;

 * *new_table_name*: A table name to be created
 * *source_table_name*: The name of the original table that already exists in the database.
-The following tables cannot be specified as original tables in the **CREATE TABLE … LIKE** statement.
+The following tables cannot be specified as original tables in the **CREATE TABLE ??LIKE** statement.
     * Partition table
     * Table that contains an **AUTO_INCREMENT** column
     * Table that uses inheritance or methods